 The Corn Maze and Hayrides

 Sometimes we just need a time and a place to take it all in and enjoy the season.
 Beasley's corn maze and hayrides are a perfect way to do just that.
-The corn maze design this year pays tribute to the many great sports teams of Indianapolis, and as always, navigating this maze is a challenge the whole family will enjoy.
+The corn maze design changes every year, and navigating it is a challenge the whole family will enjoy.

 Last year, our family navigated the maze once at the Heartland Apple Festival, and again during their Dog Daze at the Maze festival.
 I couldn't help but think back to years when we pushed a stroller through the maze or had tiny tots who scoured the land for muddy puddles to walk through with no interest in reaching the finish point of the maze.